Merzasphor/MWSE/docs/source/lua/type/tes3mobilePlayer.rst

     Calculates the damage that would be inflicted to an actor after armor and/or resistance.
 Returns the actual damage done after armor mitigation and resistance, but before difficulty scaling.

 `equip`_ (`boolean`_)
     Equips an item, optionally adding the item if needed.
+If the best match is already equipped, it does not perform an unequip-equip cycle, but does return true.

 `exerciseSkill`_
     Exercises a skill, providing experience in it.